nodejitsu/handbook/chapters/hello_world.md

      [sudo] npm install -g jitsu

-This command will install jitsu on your system; the `-g` makes npm install it globally, rather than a local module.
+This command will install jitsu on your system; the `-g` makes npm install it globally, rather than as a local module.

 ![](https://github.com/nodejitsu/jitsu/raw/master/assets/jitsu.png)